You’ll gain the technical expertise necessary to diagnose, repair and maintain today’s high-tech automotive systems.

 Length of Program

-You can earn an Associate in Applied Science degree in two years if you maintain full-time status.
+You can earn an associate in applied science degree in two years if you maintain full-time status.

 This information should not be considered a substitute for the KCTCS Catalog.
-You should always choose classes in cooperation with your faculty advisor to ensure that you meet all degree requirements.
+You should always choose classes in collaboration with your faculty advisor to ensure that you meet all degree requirements.